OfficeDev/hands-on-labs/O3652/O3652-2 Deep Dive in Office Word Add-ins/Lab.md

 	})();
 	````
 15. Save your changes to **Home.js**.
 You will return to this source file after you have added your HTML layout to **Home.html**.
-16. Now it's time to examine the HTML that has been added to the project to create the Add-in's user interface.
+16. Now it's time to examine the HTML that has been added to the project to create the add-in's user interface.
 Double-click **Home.html** to open this file in a Visual Studio editor window.
-Examine the layout of HTML elements inside the body element.
+Examine the layout of HTML elements inside the **body** element.

 	````html
 	<body>